MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/04-configure-firewall-rule.md

 You have been hired as a Senior Database Administrator to help ensure the security of the database environment.
 These tasks will focus on Azure SQL Database.

-**Note:** These exercises ask you to copy and paste T-SQL code.
+**Note:** These exercises ask you to copy and paste T-SQL code and makes use of existing SQL resources.
 Please verify that the code has been copied correctly, before executing the code.

 ## Configure Azure SQL Database firewall rules